A ship moored at a harbour in Cornwall, UK.

 Pre-1919 dwellings

 The UK has the oldest housing stock in Europe, with 38% of homes dating from before 1946 (BRE, 2016).
-In England, 8.96 million homes or 36% of homes were constructed prior to 1945, while 5.14 million or 21% of homes predate the year 1919 (1).
+In England, 8.97 million homes (or 35%) were constructed before 1945, while 5.15 million homes (or 20%) predate 1919 [1].

 There are more pre-1919 homes today than there were 10 years ago:

-• There were 89,060 more pre-1919 dwellings in 2022 compared to 2012, according to the latest statistics from the Valuation Office Agency.
-This represents an increase of 1.8% of the total building stock (2022)
+• There were 93,790 more pre-1919 dwellings in 2023 compared to 2012, according to the latest statistics from the Valuation Office Agency

 Internet Explorer 11 cannot display this chart / image.
 To see it, please use a different browser eg: Chrome or Safari.